 · Be a member of Liss Runners

-· Be one of two persons nominated on the Junior Members Membership Form.
+· Be one of two persons nominated on the Junior Member’s Membership Form.

 Inform the Run Leader that they have a Junior Member in their charge during the session

 · Be present at the training session in which the Junior Member is participating within reasonable distance to oversee their Junior.